What is the National Police Misconduct Reporting Project (NPMRP)?

 What does “policemisconduct.net” have to do with the NPMRP?

 The NPMRP is comprised of several different components and is the general term with which we describe the entirety of the project.
-One of those components, as it is currently designed, is the policemisconduct.net site where we present our statistical reports along with other police misconduct related stories and data.
-Other parts of the NPMRP include the National Police Misconduct News Feed and the statistical reporting model itself.
+One of those components, as it is currently designed, is the policemisconduct.net site where we present police misconduct stories.
+Other parts of the NPMRP include the National Police Misconduct News Feed.

 Why do this?